🌐 Network Fix

 Can restarting fix internet issues?

-Yes, restarting your router fixes many problems.
+Yes, restarting your router fixes most problems.

-Is this a serious problem?
+Is this a serious issue?

 No — it is usually a simple connection issue.